KufiyaTech/WRO2024-/README.md

 - **Safety Features:**
   - Choose batteries with built-in protection against overcharging, overheating, and short-circuits to ensure the safety and longevity of your robot.

-The 12V LiPo battery was selected for our robot because it offers the best balance of power, efficiency, and weight.
+The 12V Lithium ion battery was selected for our robot because it offers the best balance of power, efficiency, and weight.
 It provides the necessary voltage to power all components, from high-demand motors to sensitive electronics, ensuring the robot operates reliably and efficiently.
 By understanding the energy requirements and choosing a battery that meets these needs, we ensure that our robot remains powerful, agile, and safe.

 **Power Distribution from the 12V LiPo Battery to Each Component**

 In our autonomous robot, the power distribution system is crucial to ensure that each component receives the correct voltage for optimal operation.
-The 12V LiPo battery serves as the primary power source, and through a carefully designed distribution system, we step down and regulate the voltage to match the requirements of different sensors, controllers, and motors.
+The 12V Lithium ion battery serves as the primary power source, and through a carefully designed distribution system, we step down and regulate the voltage to match the requirements of different sensors, controllers, and motors.
 Below, we provide a detailed explanation of how the 12V power is distributed to each component, accompanied by diagrams to visualize the power flow.

-**1. Power Source: 12V LiPo Battery**
+**1. Power Source: 12V Lithium ion Battery**

-The 12V LiPo battery provides a stable and sufficient voltage supply for the entire system.
+The 12V Lithium ion battery provides a stable and sufficient voltage supply for the entire system.
 It’s selected for its high energy density, stable output, and ability to handle high discharge rates, which are essential for driving motors and powering sensors and controllers.

 **2. Voltage Regulation and Distribution**